From the Deacon’s Bench – March 2023

 And may all the wishes you wish come true.

-an Irish Blessing for Health and Prosperity
+An Irish Blessing for Health and Prosperity

-From the Deacon’s Bench — March 2022
+From the Deacon’s Bench – January 2023

 By Clay Collins, MSG Chaplain